 - Scaling: The recipe can be doubled or tripled.

-For more similar Paratha recipes you can make for breakfast are :
+A few more similar Paratha recipes you can make for breakfast are :

 - Methi paratha – Nutritious Fenugreek Leaves Flatbread.

 - Matar paratha – Stuffed Green Peas Flatbread.

 - Beetroot paratha – Grated Beetroot Stuffed Flatbread.